Eurogame: Incentive for social play

 Eurogames tend to be well-suited to social play.
 In contrast to games such as Risk or Monopoly, in which a close game can extend indefinitely, Eurogames usually have mechanics to limit the playing time.
 Common mechanisms include a predetermined winning score, a set number of game turns, or depletion of limited game resources.
 Playing time varies from a half-hour to a few hours, with one to two hours being typical.
 Generally, Eurogames do not have a fixed number of players like chess or bridge.
-Although there is a sizeable body of Eurogames that are designed for exactly two players, most games can accommodate between two to six players (with varying degrees of suitability).
+Although there is a sizable body of Eurogames that are designed for exactly two players, most games can accommodate between two to six players (with varying degrees of suitability).
 Six-player games are somewhat rare; examples include Power Grid and Caverna (the latter supporting seven-player games).
 Some require expansions, such as The Settlers of Catan or Carcassonne.
 Players usually play for themselves, rather than in a partnership or team.